Is Your Baby Gifted? Here's What To Look For - Baby Chick

 Gifted Babies Need Greater Stimulation

-I Think My Baby is Gifted.
+I Think My Baby Is Gifted.
 Now What?

 It might be helpful to know that these characteristics are signs of giftedness and intelligence so you can react without frustration.
 It may be challenging to keep finding new and interesting stimulation for your gifted child.
-But knowing they are craving interesting enrichment versus just being irritable can help you understand how to support them.
+But knowing they’re craving interesting enrichment versus just being irritable can help you understand how to support them.

-Your Child Doesn’t Have to Be “Gifted” to Have a Gift.
+Your Child Doesn’t Have To Be “Gifted” To Have a Gift

 Share